Kyagara/rt/README.md

 - Copy watch page content URL.
 - YouTube:
   - Fix URLs in descriptions, they currently open the URL in the app instead of the default browser, the links are also not formatted properly.
+  - Maybe add tabs for livestreams and shorts.
   - Add YouTube channel page with video search.
   - Allow downloading videos (maybe using `yt-dlp`) and thumbnails.
   - Search for videos in the feed.
 - Twitch:
   - Button for adding/removing user from the watch page.
+  - Stream information such as game being played, title, etc.